maelfabien/maelfabien.github.io/_posts/2020-2-18-Gender_proj.md

 record_and_predict()
 ```

-Leave a comment and tell me how good it works ! :)
+Leave a comment and tell me how good it works! :)

 Here's what I noticed while using it.
-The accuracy in test remains to improve (63%).
-When a user plays with his or her voice and tries to immitate the other gender, the GMM gets fooled and predicts the wrong gender.
+The accuracy on the test remains to improve (63%).
+When a user plays with his or her voice and tries to imitate the other gender, the GMM gets fooled and predicts the wrong gender.
 This is also due to the training data that it has seen so far which were extracted from AudioSet and Youtube.

 # Web application